pascalmouret/djangoprojectrecipe/README.rst

 This buildout recipe can be used to create the necessary commands to replace ``manage.py`` in a buildout environment.
-Optionally it can also generate scripts for wsgi and fcgi.
+Optionally it can also generate scripts for wsgi and fcgi servers as well as running tests.

 simple example::